WISE-TV: WISE-DT1

 In July 2015, the deal was reworked yet again to have SagamoreHill acquire WISE, while the SSA between WISE and WPTA (owned by Quincy) would be wound down within nine months of its closure.
 All of WISE's network affiliations would move to subchannels of WPTA, while WPTA's CW Plus affiliation would move to WISE's main channel.
 On September 15, 2015, the FCC approved the deal.
 The sale was completed on November 2, and the switchover occurred on August 1, 2016.
 Prior to the switch from NBC to The CW, WISE-TV was the second-longest serving NBC affiliate in the state of Indiana after WFIE (which signed on six days before WISE-TV) in Evansville.

 On May 21, 2018, it was announced that Quincy Media would acquire WISE-TV outright for $952,884.
 While the FCC normally prohibits one company from owning two television licenses in the same market when both are among the top four rated stations, Quincy submitted a filing saying that during the November 2017 "sweeps" period, WPTA was the second-ranked station while WISE-TV placed fifth.
 The sale was completed on August 1.

 On May 1, 2019, WISE dropped its radar subchannel and added several standard-definition subchannels: Justice Network on 33.2, Grit on 33.3, Start TV on 33.5, and MeTV on 33.6.
 It announced plans to add Court TV on 33.4 once that network launches on May 8.

+WISE-TV and WPTA gained a new sister station in the market when Gray acquired WFFT-TV on May 1, 2026; as part of the deal, Gray committed to divest WISE-TV within two years.